cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ## The `sync()` function

 A `sync` instruction (available in Mindustry Logic since version 7.0 build 146) is mapped to a `sync()` function.
 The function has one parameter - a variable to be synchronized across the network (namely, from the server to all clients).
 A [global variable](SYNTAX-1-VARIABLES.markdown#global-variables) must be passed as an argument to this function, otherwise a compilation error occurs.
-The reason is that global variables are more restrained in optimizations and therefore their dataflow is less altered.
-If local variables were used, they might not contain the expected value, as some (or all) assignments to them can be eliminated by the Data Flow Optimization.

-This constraint makes sense semantically as well: a scope of a global variable is the entire program.
-When a variable is synced, its scope becomes even broader and is shared between multiple processors; using a local variable in this place doesn't therefore make sense.

-> [!IMPORTANT]
-> By using a variable in a sync function, the variable effectively becomes volatile - its value can change
+Furthermore, a variable used as an argument to the `sync()` function becomes volatile - Mindcode assumes the value of the variable may change by an external operation.
-> externally, and it needs to be read from that variable on every access.
-Mindustry at the moment doesn't have a
-> mechanism for correctly handling volatile variables, although such mechanism is planned.

-Currently, a value of a  global variable might not be re-read on every access, for example:
+As a result, Mindcode makes sure the variable is reread on every access and disable optimizations that would allow to reuse the value of the variable:

 ```
 sync(A);